modellbibliotek/digital-twin/readme.md

-# Integrating a Digital Twins with openEHR based systems
+# Integrating Digital Twins with openEHR based systems

 Shared resources for data nosmalisation/standardisation to be used in a medical/physical digital twin project at Linköping University, IMT (Gunnar Cedersund et.al.) + Region Östergötland.
 See image
 * About the digital twin in English https://www.youtube.com/watch?v=MvWPHM7wWV4